 Around the globe, people set clocks one hour forward on the last Sunday of March.
 Nevertheless, in the United States, DST starts on the second Sunday of March.
 Also, the time when the shift occurs differs from country to country.
-Some regions forward the clocks in the middle of the night at 01:00 a.m. or 02:00 a.m. local time1.
+Some regions forward the clocks in the middle of the night at 01:00 am or 02:00 am local time.
 This practice signifies the arrival of the spring and lasts till the Autumn.
 Meanwhile, the return to the standard time takes place in October or November.

 DST around the world

-Considering that DST is the widely applicable practice in the world, some countries developed own rules and terminology for this occurrence.
+Considering that DST is the widely applicable practice in the world, some countries developed their own rules and terminology for this occurrence.
 In particular, the countries which do not follow DST live in the Winter Time Zones (Standard Time Zone).
-Among the most popular countries which do not observe DSTare the following:
+Among the most popular countries which do not observe DST are the following: